 Assistant Professor - Large Data Analysis

-(Cross-appointed with the Department of Animal Science)
+(Cross-appointed with the Institute of Parasitology)

 BMed (Peking University Health Science Center)